 Qanba is a well-known name among the fight stick community.
 In this list, the Dragon has already reserved the second-best spot.
 However, the Qanba Obsidian deserves a lot of praise as well.
 It is targeted towards the medium-priced fight sticks.
 Despite that, it doesn’t lack far behind the more premium-priced fight sticks and performs amazingly well.

-Just like the Qanba Dragon, the Obsidian is certainly a very nice looking fight stick.
+Just like the Qanba Dragon, the Obsidian is certainly a very nice-looking fight stick.
 With LED lights on the side, shiny and glossy top with a metallic ball top of the joystick, the aesthetics of this fight stick are almost unparalleled.
 All the primary control buttons are on the top panel, which leaves the sides alone for enhanced looks.
 The LED lights on the sides can be controlled with a button located in the top panel.
 On the side is also a little compartment along with a 3.5mm audio jack.
 The compartment can be used to tuck away wires that you may need to carry along.

 The Qanba Obsidian is comprised of Sanwa Denshi OBSF 30mm buttons with a Sanwa JLF joystick.
 The joystick is square gated, which is highly preferred among the fighting game community.
 As for the button layout, it is quite like the Qanba Dragon as it too follows the Vewlix positioning of the buttons.
-Apart from the main buttons, you also have the Options, Share, Turbo and other which you will find very useful.
+Apart from the main buttons, you also have the Options, Share, Turbo, and others which you will find very useful.
 Additionally, there is also the PS4 touchpad located in the back like the Qanba Dragon.

 The Qanba Obisidian is just as comfortable as the Dragon.
 In fact, their design and shape are a little bit similar in terms of ergonomics.
 That helps a lot and adds further points in Obsidian’s favor.
 On top of that, the choice of keeping the Options button far away from the main controls is a good choice.
 No one wants to accidentally press that in the middle of the match and end up losing.

 The modding capabilities of the Qanba Obsidian are quite friendly, however not as easy as we’d like.
 You still need a screwdriver to get things loose and even after that, the panels require some extra force to be removed.
 The fact that the Obsidian uses Sanwa parts is better for customization purposes as well because Sanwa parts can be quite easily swapped and removed.
-Adding custom artwork is, of course, an option that you can avail.
+Adding custom artwork is, of course, an option that you can avail yourself of.
 Doing so will add a personal touch to your Obsidian fight stick.

 The Qanba Obsidian is not as expensive as some of the other premium fight sticks, but it still is a fantastic choice for all.
 Alas, modding is a key factor in any fight stick and for that reason, the Obsidian lacks a little behind.
 Other fight sticks mentioned above have all of that so you can look into them as well.
-However, for a very sleek and high performing fight stick, the Obsidian is as good a choice as any.
+However, for a very sleek and high-performing fight stick, the Obsidian is as good a choice as any.

 - Sanwa Denshi buttons and joystick